Alice Hoschedé

 Alice Raingo Hoschedé Monet (February 19, 1844 – May 19, 1911) was the wife of department store magnate and art collector Ernest Hoschedé and later of the Impressionist painter Claude Monet.

 Early life

-According to unsourced genealogical data reported by Michael Legrand, she was born Angélique Émilie Alice Raingo on February 19, 1844, in Paris to Denis Lucien Alphonse Raingo and his wife Jeanne Coralie Boulade.
+According to unsourced genealogical data reported by Michael Legrand, she was born Angélique Émilie Alice Raingo on February 19, 1844, in Paris to Belgian born Denis Lucien Alphonse Raingo and his wife Jeanne Coralie Boulade.

 Marriage to Ernest Hoschedé

 After meeting her future daughter-in-law in 1863, Ernest Hoschedé's mother wrote of Alice:

 Her children (by Ernest Hoschedé) were Blanche (who married Claude's son, Jean Monet), Germaine, Suzanne, Marthe, Jean-Pierre, and Jacques.

 Life with the Monet family

 In 1876, Ernest Hoschedé commissioned Monet to paint decorative panels for the Château de Rottembourg and several landscape paintings.
+The four panels representing Les Dindons (The Turkeys), l'Étang à Montgeron (Pond at Montgeron), Coin de Jardin à Montgeron (A Corner in the Garden at Montgeron) and La Chasse (The Hunt) were however never installed in the rotunda of the château.

 According to the Nineteenth-century European Art: A Topical Dictionary, it may have been during this visit that Monet began a relationship with Alice and her youngest son, Jean-Pierre, may have been fathered by Monet.

 Ernest Hoschedé went bankrupt in 1877.
-Ernest, Alice, and their children moved into a house in Vétheuil with Monet, Monet's first wife Camille, and the Monets' two sons, Jean and Michel.
+Ernest, Alice, and their children moved into a house in Vétheuil with Monet, Monet's first wife Camille, and the Monet's two sons, Jean and Michel.
 Ernest spent increasing lengths of time in Paris.
 He then lived in Paris and worked at le Voltaire.

-There are times when Ernest Hoschedé returns to visit his wife and children at the successive Monet households of Vetheuil, Poissy and Giverny.
-During those times Monet leaves the household.
-The separation from Alice, though, leaves Monet greatly distressed, experiencing nightmares, and generally unable to paint.
+There were times when Ernest Hoschedé returned to visit his wife and children at the successive Monet households of Vétheuil, Poissy and Giverny.
+During those times Monet left the household.
+The separation from Alice, though, left Monet greatly distressed, experiencing nightmares, and generally unable to paint.

 Before the Monet and Hoschedé families had moved to Poissy, Ernest Hoschedé had refused to pay his share of the upkeep for Alice and the children.
 In 1886 he showed up and demanded that his wife and children return with him to Paris, but Alice remained with Monet.